CANopenNode/CANopenNode/README.md

 ------------------------
 Object Dictionary is one of the most essential parts of CANopen.

 To customize the Object Dictionary it is necessary to use external application: [CANopenEditor](https://github.com/CANopenNode/CANopenEditor).
-Latest pre-compiled [binaries](https://github.com/CANopenNode/CANopenEditor/archive/refs/heads/build.zip) are also available.
-Just extract the zip file and run the `EDSEditor.exe`.
+Binaries are also available there.
 In Linux it runs with mono, which is available by default on Ubuntu.
-Just set file permissions to "executable" and then execute the program.

 In program, in preferences, set exporter to "CANopenNode_V4".
 Then start new project or open the existing project file.